ICYMI: Digible recently launched our newest service offering - websites! Learn More >

 Large text is easier to read, so the contrast requirement is reduced to 3:1.
 WCAG defines large text as text that is 18pt and larger, or 14pt and larger if it is bold.

-Assess Reported Alerts
+Assess ADA Reported Alerts

 Alerts may or may not be true errors.
 These are listed as “items to look at” and we will need to pick the true errors out of the falsely reported items.
-Our team will look through all reported alerts and compile a list of true errors.
-We will fix the items within our scope of support and we will send over a full list of other items to have your development team to assess.
+Our team will review all reported alerts and compile a list of true errors.
+We will fix the items within our scope of support and we will send over a full list of other items to have your development team assess.
 The Developer can look through these items and ascertain whether or not an actual issue exists and can implement fixes on their end, as needed.

 Manual Resolution Test